ibm-cloud-docs/containers/cs_storage_utilities.md

    ```
    {: pre}

 4. Install the {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in.
 When you install the plug-in, pre-defined block storage classes are added to your cluster.

    ```
-   helm install iks-charts/ibm-block-storage-attacher --name block-attacher
+   helm install block-attacher iks-charts/ibm-block-storage-attacher
    ```
    {: pre}